seelabs/scratch_docs/xls-xchainbridge.md

 The signature attesting to the event on the other chain.

 ###### 2.4.2.1.8. `SignatureReward`
-The signature reward paid in the `XChainCreateAccountCommit` transaction.
+The signature reward paid in the `XChainAccountCreateCommit` transaction.

 ###### 2.4.2.1.9. `WasLockingChainSend`
 A boolean representing the chain where the event occurred.